 Freeze Block Coils

-Freeze stats are devices that monitor low-temperature limits, primarily used to safeguard hot or chilled water coils in an air handler.
+Freeze stats are devices that monitor low-temperature limits.
+They primarily used to safeguard hot or chilled water coils in an air handler.
 They can be a useful tool in preventing freezing, but they also have a propensity for nuisance alarms.
 This often leads maintenance departments to lower the trip temperature.
 To prevent coil rupture, it is crucial that the freeze stat trips before the coil freezes.
 Annual calibrations and trip tests before the onset of cold weather are necessary to ensure the proper functioning of the freeze stat.

 Draining Coils During the Winter

-Draining HVAC coils in the winter is a preventive measure against coil freezing or rupturing.
+Draining HVAC coils in the winter is a preventive measure facilities can take against coil freezing or rupturing.
 The challenge lies in predicting the best time for draining due to fluctuating temperatures and extended warm weather into the fall season.
 The process requires adequate manpower and attention, especially considering labor shortages in facilities departments.

 Recirculating pumps keep water moving in the coil, maintaining a temperature above freezing even when the outdoor temperature drops.
 Regular maintenance and inspection of these pump systems are essential to ensure their proper operation before cold weather sets in.
-Power failure can cause the water within the coil to cool and freeze, leading to coil rupture.
+Power failure can cause the water within the coil to cool and freeze, leading to coil bursts or rupture.